material-foundation/material-remixer-ios/README.md

   _bgColorVariable = nil;
 }
 ~~~
-Make sure you keep a reference to the variables you create, otherwise they will get removed automatically.
+Make sure you hold on to the variables you create, otherwise they will get removed automatically.

 ### 5. Refine their values